mbuckler/personal-website/content/post/idf.md

 mode startup.
 Make sure to communicate often and effectively with your university's office to avoid such an issue.
-Your business plan may be a part of convincing the office to license to you instead of a large company, so prepare your plan as early as possible.
+Your business plan may be a part of convincing the office to license to you instead of a large company, so prepare your business plan as early as possible.

 After answering these 10 questions you will have successfully filled out your first IDF.
 Congratulations!
 As you can see, a great deal of the questions asked